hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Using Cloud Code/README.md

 ```

-*4.* Click *Save* to save the Cloud Code script you have attached to the *Get Position* Event.
+*4.* Click to *Save* the Cloud Code script you've attached to the *Get Position* Event.

 ## Test Harness

 *1.* Firstly, you will need to Register a new player.
 This can be achieved by using the [RegistrationRequest](/API Documentation/Request API/Authentication/RegistrationRequest.md).
-To do so, you will need to navigate to the Test Harness and under *Authentication* select the *RegistrationRequest*, fill in the JSON details, and hit click *Send Request*:
+To do so, you'll need to navigate to the Test Harness and under *Authentication* select the *RegistrationRequest*, fill in the JSON details, and click *Send Request*:

 ![](img/UsingCloudCode/20.png)